terrasea/video_creator/README.md

 # video_creator

-An element for creating slideshow videos from a set of images, with cations.
+An element for creating slideshow videos from a set of images, with captions.

 ## Usage